Kehrlann/spring-security-architecture-workshop/2-first-filter/README.md

 Your task is to implement a Filter that logs a simple message in the console when it is invoked, and then lets the request proceed as usual.
 Use a Spring-based filter class as the base class.
-You can call this Filter `VerbodenFilter`, we will be using it to mark certain requests as "Forbidden".
+You can call this Filter `ForbiddenFilter`, we will be using it to mark certain requests as "Forbidden".

 Notice, in the JavaDoc for `GenericFilterBean` above, that there are "Direct Known Subclasses".
 Maybe you should use one of those?
 (Hint: use the most "popular" subtype, that is, the one with the